williamlamjy/mTracker/docs/UserGuide.md

 By following the instructions above, a new stock would be added, and an acknowledgement message would appear.
 Following the usage example above would produce the following message:
 ```
-	[S]IBM
+	[S][ ] IBM; 144.61; positive - has been added to list.
 ```

-Note: If any of the non-optional parameters `Name`, `Current price` and `Sentiment` are provided with invalid inputs, you would be prompted to give a valid input.
+_**Note: If any of the non-optional parameters `Name`, `Current price` and `Sentiment` are provided with invalid inputs, mTracker would prompt you once again to give a valid input.**_

 ### *Add a new `crypto`*
-The addition of a new crypto expects 5 parameters.
+The addition of a new `crypto` expects 5 parameters:
 * `Name` Name of the crypto.
 Empty name is not allowed.
 * `Current Price`  Current price of the crypto.
 Requires a positive number.
 * `Sentiment` Sentiment of the crypto.
 * `Expiry` Expiry date of the crypto.
-Dates only in the `YYYY MM DD` format is allowed.
+Date only in the `YYYY MM DD` format is allowed.
-* `Remarks` Any additional optional remarks about the crypto.
+* `Remarks` Any additional optional remarks about the cryptocurrency the user would like to keep note of in mTracker.

 **Example usage**